101companies/101rails/README.md

 Then try to do next command before installing gems:

+    ARCHFLAGS="-Wno-error=unused-command-line-argument-hard-error-in-future"

+or add to your .bashrc (.bash_profile/.zshrc/whatever you have) and open new console:

     export ARCHFLAGS="-Wno-error=unused-command-line-argument-hard-error-in-future"

 After installing mongodb you need to start it and then launch application with: